At Bridgend College, wellbeing officers, learning coaches and skills coaches holistically support students in all aspects of their college life.

 The college has also established beneficial links with many external agencies to ensure the increasing proportion of students with mental health issues receive the best support.
 For example, ARC (Assisting Recovery in the Community) hold regular support clinics at the college while other support is provided by groups such as the Samaritans, Young Adult Carers and Llamau housing support agency.
-“A Brighter Future Altogether, Benefiting Bridgend” acts as a source of help for transgender young people in need of support.
 The college also has excellent links with organisations to help victims of domestic violence.

 What impact has this work had on the quality of provision and learners’ standards?